Vital-Fernandez/lime/README.rst

 Development
 ===========

-:math:`\textsc{LiMe}` is currently in a beta release.
+LiMe is currently in a beta release.
 Please check its github_ for the latest version news and tutorials.
 Any comment/issue/request can be added as an issue on the github_ page.

 .. _pip: https://pypi.org/project/lime-stable/